Frequently Asked Questions

 You will need to contact us at Forest City Housing Authority immediately.
 This should be done as soon as the change occurs, as this might affect eligibility.

-You will contact the occupancy specialist, Julie Bumgarner.
+You will contact the Housing Manager, Julie Bumgarner.

 When you complete an application, you will be on a waiting list at all three properties.